 In Praise of “Imposters” Like My Father and What They Can Teach Us…..!

 Paul Salamunovich was a 22-year-old professional, freelance/studio singer in 1949 singing both solos and chorus gigs on recording and live gigs around Los Angeles at places like the Hollywood Bowl behind Broadway stars and for world famous composers like Igor Stravinsky and Arturo Toscanini.
 He and his young, soon-to-be famous cohorts… future Met Opera star Marilyn Horne, legendary Hollywood “Ghost” singer Marnie Nixon who supplied the dubbed singing for Natalie Wood, Debra Kerr and Audrey Hepburn in “West Side Story,” “The King and I” and “My Fair Lady,” respectively and actor Harve Presnell who used to run from gig to gig all over town.
-They sang weddings and funerals for 15 bucks a throw, on recordings, film soundtracks, and numerous concerts with various groups.
-All were founding members of what would become the Los Angeles Master Chorale under conductor Roger Wagner.
+They sang weddings and funerals for 15 bucks a throw, on recordings, film soundtracks, albums and numerous concerts with various groups.
+All were founding members of what would eventually become the Los Angeles Master Chorale under conductor Roger Wagner.
 But in 1949, Wagner was the choir director at a couple of Catholic Churches, St. Charles Borromeo in North Hollywood being one of them.
 He was offered a better paying job at another parish but couldn’t leave to accept it without covering the job at St. Charles with a new conductor.
 Somehow, Wagner got it in his head that Paul would be a good fit given his excellent sight-singing skills, even though he had never conducted anything in his life!
 After pre-selling the parish Monsignor on his replacement choice, he approached Paul saying, “Hey Paul, I got you a conducting job.
 You’re the new music director at St. Charles.”
-My dad was terror-stricken realizing the obvious lack of skills beyond his singing and said, “But I’ve never conducted anything!”
+My dad was terror-stricken realizing the obvious lack of skills beyond his singing and said, “But I’ve never conducted anything in my life!”
 Wagner responded by quickly showing him the choronomy (arm movements) for the 2, 3 and 4 time signatures and said, “Also, I told him you played organ”….(not true) and added, “You’ll be great!”
 Paul asked, “What do I do now?”
 Wagner replied, “PRACTICE!”

 It’s not hyperbole to say that my dad’s colleagues and peers marveled at his rehearsal technique and repeatedly wondered how he managed to get “his” signature sound out of any group no matter how experienced the musicians and how limited the rehearsal time.
 He called the journey they were on, one to….”The Mountaintop!”
 And thousands of musicians scaled the distance to that peak over and over again with him over the 60 years he conducted.
 He wouldn’t hesitate to make ridiculous faces and dance around like a crazy man to get sounds from the musicians without any self-consciousness whatsoever.
 Because it wasn’t about him at all.
 It was all about “the sound.”
-And his all-consuming allegiance, was to that sound instead of how he looked.What his example teaches us is that when you’re in that zone where your attention is efficiently honed ONLY toward serving your audience to the exclusion of everything else (including how you look!)
-You become truly impressive.
-But only because merely “impressing people,” is nowhere visible in your motivations.
-Over the years, I have been approached by numerous people with tears in their eyes, serenaded by a full choir on a ferry boat, read many of the letters sitting on his desk after a workshop, all-state or clinic he led and many other stories and testimonials about the effect my father had on people when people hear my unique last name and ask if I’m related.
+And his all-consuming allegiance, was to that sound instead of how he looked.What his example teaches us is that when speakers care more deeply about what’s in it for their audience instead of themselves, they end up almost “disappearing” as a concern!
+Quite a feat when you consider that the number one greatest statistical fear is public speaking!

+Over the years, I have been approached by numerous people with tears in their eyes, serenaded by a full choir on a ferry boat, read hundreds of the letters sitting on my dad’s desk after a workshop, all-state or clinic he led and many other stories and testimonials about the effect my father had on people when they hear my unique last name and ask if I’m related.
 One time I asked him what it was like having the kind of impact on people where he regularly changed the course of their lives in as little as a weekend without any direct one-on-one contact.
 I know that he was telling me the honest truth when with a baffled look on his face he muttered, “I always feel like they’re talking about someone else!”
 As I’ve found over and over, the rule of paradox plays true that when you try to impress someone, you seldom ever do.
 But when you are trying to serve as your main focus, you BECOME impressive almost by the total absence of caring what people think of you.
 I would say that the “old” paradigm of presenting, involved impressing your audience.
 But my father’s example clearly shows that if you really want to impress?
 Become focused on passionate service!
 And paradoxically, you’ll end up achieving your goal of service and an ancillary one of leaving your audience, impressed!